dCzenczek/Nuxt-Headless-CMS/README.md

 6. Create config content for main page config. **Important note: There should be only 1 config content**
 7. Done!

-Description of all content models and it's fields with examples will be availble in the documentation, when I finally finish it.
+Description of all content models and it's fields with examples is still being built, but it will be [here](https://nuxt-headless-cms.herokuapp.com/).

 ### Project setup